ochairo/vanillante/README.md

 ## Overview

-This is a vanilla-ts spa sample.
+This project aims to create a starting point code for vanilla-ts spa projects.

 ## Tech stack